 Many of our students aspire to careers in Clinical Psychology because they want to improve the well-being of adults and children who have mental, emotional, or behavioural, disorders.
 There are two routes into Clinical Psychology in the UK after graduating from York.
 One is an exceptional Fast-track Route which we offer in partnership with the University of Hull.
 The other is a Conventional Route.
 Graduates from Psychology at York have developed successful careers in Clinical Psychology through both routes.

-The BSc Programmes in Psychology at the Universities of York and Hull are integrated with the Doctorate in Clinical Psychology which is offered at the University of Hull.
-Up to 7 graduates from York are able to enter this doctoral programme each year immediately on graduating.
+The BSc and MSci Programmes in Psychology at the Universities of York and Hull are integrated with the Doctorate in Clinical Psychology which is offered at the University of Hull.
+Approximately 13 graduates from York are able to enter this doctoral programme each year immediately on graduating.
 This route into training in clinical psychology is unique and represents a special opportunity for psychologists in York and Hull.